Marianne Cornetti: Career

 After her studies, Cornetti spent three years in the Young Artists Program of Pittsburgh Opera, where she made her first stage appearance as First maid in Strauss' Elektra in 1989.
+She was then engaged in small roles elsewhere in the United States, notably the Wolf Trap Opera Company.
 She made her Metropolitan Opera debut at the end of 1993, as the Russian Nanny in Death in Venice.
 In New York, she had private studies with Dodi Protero, with whom she worked on the bigger roles for about ten years.

 She sang her first major role in 1995 at the Atlanta Opera, where she was originally going to sing Fenena in Nabucco but switched instead to Azucena in Il trovatore.
 After the performance, she was engaged by Hawaii Opera Theatre to sing Amneris in Aida in 1997, which led to further recognition in major roles.
 She finally left the Met in 1998 after five years of exclusively small roles, the last being Mamma Lucia in Cavalleria rusticana.

+Cornetti has since performed at leading venues, such as the Verona Arena, La Scala, Vienna State Opera, La Monnaie, Bavarian State Opera.
+She returned to the Metropolitan Opera in 2002, where she has since sang roles including Amneris, Azucena, Ulrica in Un ballo in maschera, and Abigaille in Nabucco.

+In 2002, she sang the Princess de Bouillon in Adriana Lecouvreur for the first time at the Teatro dell'Opera di Roma, alongside Nelly Miricioiu in the title role.

 Cornetti was appointed Artistic Director of Pittsburgh Festival Opera in November 2019.

 She is also on the Voice Faculty at Carnegie Mellon University.

+Personal life

 Cornetti lives in Pittsburgh.
 She formerly resided in New Kensington for nine years.

+Awards and honors

+Cornetti was a recipient of Carlow University's 2016 Women of Spirit Awards.